Mom’s Picks: Top 10 Best Lightweight Strollers

 The BabyZen was the first company that came up with a super compact stroller that was allowed as a carry-on.
 The Yoyo+ 2018 is one of the most popular models among traveling parents because it’s light (only 13 lbs), super compact, and can transform into a travel system.

-The roomy seat has a deep recline and nice size side barriers.
+The roomy seat has a deep recline and nice-sized side barriers.
 The seat can be used from 6 months and up to 40 lbs or if you want to use it from birth you can get an infant pack.
 All the fabrics are machine washable.

 The wheels glide over any flat surface and can even handle some terrain thanks to the “soft drive” system, which enables you to navigate over rougher terrain without having to lock the wheels in place.
 The fold is very intuitive and one-hand.
 There is also auto-lock, but no standing fold.